Lurker00/DX160-Firmware-Add-on/FirmwareUpdater/README.md

 **WARNING:** Firmware update from bootable SD card is performed only when DX160 is not connected to a power supply or USB port.
 Charge it before starting firmware update!

 You need firmware update image file.
-My firmware releases to use with SD-card contain compatible `sdupdate.img`.
+My firmware add-on releases to use with SD-card contain compatible `sdupdate.img`.

 1. Copy `sdupdate.img` to the prepared bootable SD-card, confirming to overwrite existing file.
 2. Safely remove (unmount) SD-card from the computer.